sireesha589kolla/banking/README.md

 # policy
-This is the policy project implementation done as a part of StarAgile project
+This is the Banking project implementation done as a part of StarAgile project